andyatkinson/pg_scripts/postmortem_links/README.md

 # Postmortem Links

-# Anti-wraparound vacuum, DDL lock conflict, blocking queries
+# Triton: Anti-wraparound vacuum, DDL lock conflict, blocking queries
 Shared lock application queries got blocked on an exclusive lock.

 They discovered that VACUUM would run as an anti-wraparound (aggressive) type, and a normally